pirl/pirl-docs/content/masternodes/pirl masternode token change/_index.en.md

 `/etc/systemd/system/pirlnode.service`

+Find the file that's applicable in your situation and edit it.
+If you have more than 1 of the files listed above, we recommend disabling your masternode and setting up a new OneClick masternode to eliminate any future frustrations with manual updates.

+To simply view the file you can execute:
+> Note that below we use /etc/pirlnode-env only as an example of where your token information is located.

 ```
 cat /etc/pirlnode-env
 ```

-You need to edit the file, with a file editor like: **vi, vim, joe, nano, pico**
+You need to edit the file in question with a file editor like: **vi, vim, joe, nano, pico**

 ```
 nano: